Tangle structure trees: The -tangle structure theorems

-For a proof that $T|_k$ is an $\F$-tangle structure tree it remains to show that every leaf~$v$ of~$T|_k$ is either a tangle leaf or a forbidden leaf of~$T|_k$.
-If it is neither, then by \cref{coreidea} applied in~$\vSk$ the set~$\ucl(\beta_v)_k$ does not orient all of~$S_k$.
+For a proof that $T|_k$ is a tangle structure tree it remains to show that every leaf~$v$ of~$T|_k$ is either a tangle leaf or a forbidden leaf of~$T|_k$.
+If it is neither, then by \cref{coreidea} \COMMENT{} applied to the closure~$\ucl(\beta_v)_k$ of~$\beta_v$ in~$\vSk$ does not orient all of~$S_k$.